Five routes to the Arctic

 To the north, in the polar waters of the Bering Sea and the Aleutian Islands, where some of the volcanoes still smoke and steam, whales, dolphins, humpback whales and fur seals cavort and play.

 Eastern Siberia and the Northeast Passage

 Discovered in 1878, the Northeast Passage, known as the Northern Sea Route, links the Atlantic and Pacific Oceans at the north coast of Siberia.
-This itinerary starts at the Gulf of Anadyr and heads towards Cape Dezhnev before reaching Wrangel Island, a nature reserve home to reindeers, snowy owls, sea lions and polar bears.
+This itinerary starts at the Gulf of Anadyr and heads towards Cape Dezhnev before reaching Wrangel Island, a nature reserve listed as a UNESCO Heritage Site, home to reindeers, snowy owls, sea lions and polar bears.

 Barneo, last stop before the North Pole